 Proper water flow, tank water turnover time, and water movement in an aquarium are essential.
 Once you have determined the actual gph output you are getting from your equipment, use the flow rate and the water capacity of your aquarium to calculate how many times per hour your tank water is being turned over.
 A healthy tank water turnover rate to strive for is six to 10 times per hour.
 Many aquarists feel that higher turnover is better, especially for a reef tank system.

-- Prepare a gallon-size milk container (or other container) so it is clean.
+- Prepare a gallon-size milk container (or a similar container) so it is clean.
 It should be sterile if you are going to dump the water back into the tank after the test.

-- Turn on the pump and, using a stopwatch, time how long it takes for the container to fill up, then turn off the pump.
-Write down this time; for example, let's say the pump filled the gallon container in 15 seconds.
+- Turn on the pump and, using a stopwatch, time how long it takes for the container to fill, then turn off the pump.
+Write down this time.
+For example, consider your pump is able to fill the gallon container within 15 seconds.

-- Divide the timed rate by 60 to find the gallons per minute rate: 60 divided by 15 = 4.
+- Divide the timed rate by 60 to find the gallon per minute rate: 60 divided by 15 equals 4.

-- Multiply the gallon per minute rate by 60 to find the gph rate: 4 x 60 = 240 gph.
+- Multiply the gallon per minute rate by 60 to find the gph rate: 4 times 60 equals 240 gph.